-It took the better part of a year to source materials that met or exceeded my expectations and I believe the effort was worth it.
-Almost all our suppliers are US businesses and they excel at what they do.
-From the cotton canvas with the smooth, flaw-free weave to the handset brass zippers, when you start with quality it makes every day of sewing more pleasurable.
+It took the better part of a year to source materials that met or exceeded our expectations and I believe the effort was worth it.
+Almost all our suppliers are US businesses that excel at what they do.
+From the cotton canvas with the smooth, flaw-free weave to the handset brass zippers, when you start with quality it makes the end result worth it.

 We use 12 oz. - 15 oz.
 100% cotton canvas, depending on the application.
 In comparison, the canvas typically found in chain fabric stores is about 8.4 oz.